10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Item 2.
 Management’s Discussion and Analysis of Financial Condition and Results of Operations

 References in this report (the “Quarterly Report”) to “we,” “us” or the “Company” refer to New Horizon Aircraft Ltd. References to our “management” or our “management team” refer to our officers and directors.
-The following discussion and analysis of the Company’s financial condition and results of operations should be read in conjunction with the unaudited condensed consolidated financial statements and the notes thereto contained elsewhere in this Quarterly Report.
+The following discussion and analysis of the Company’s financial condition and results of operations should be read in conjunction with the unaudited condensed interim consolidated financial statements and the notes thereto contained elsewhere in this Quarterly Report.
 Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.

 All figures noted are in thousands of Canadian dollars unless noted otherwise.